CyberG00n/AdvancedKeylogger/README.md

 # AdvancedKeylogger
-Code for an advanced Keylogger.
+Code for an advanced keylogger malware in python.